Masum-Osman/system-design-playground/HA-PasteBin.md

 ## Services
 After that, we may point our eyes on our application server.
 Get up baby.
 You need to be clusterd too.
 I may cluster each of them at least 3 in number.
+And the most important part is, **It Needs to be Stateless.** Otherwise there is no point I guess.

 ## Load Balancer
 I think Load Balancer (LB) is one of the most important part of this process.